 We hope that we can resolve any query or concern you may raise about our use of your information.

-The General Data Protection Regulation also gives you right to lodge a complaint with a supervisory authority.
+The UK GDPR also gives you right to lodge a complaint with a supervisory authority.
 The supervisory authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns or telephone: 0303 123 1113.

-This privacy notice was published on 22nd May 2018.
+This privacy notice was last updated on 29th September 2021.